Menu:

 Verify that VBA is installed

-In Office 2002 and up, VBA (Visual Basic for Applications) is an optional feature.
-If it's not installed, add-ins like PPTools can't run, since they require VBA to work.
+VBA (Visual Basic for Applications) is an optional feature and might be disabled by your system administrator.
+If it's not enabled, add-ins like PPTools can't run, since they require VBA to work.

 Check your user privileges

-The PPTools installers create a new PPTools folder, copy the PPTools add-in and help files to the new folder, then set a few registry entries that ensure that PowerPoint automatically loads the MASTTBAR.PPA add-in every time it starts up.
-This is our Master Toolbar add-in.
-It then loads the other add-ins in the PPTools folder.
+The PPTools installers create a few new folders, copy the necessary add-in and other files to the the correct folders, then set several registry entries so that PowerPoint automatically loads the add-in every time it starts up.

-If the installer can't create a new folder for PPTools or make the necessary registry entries, the Master Toolbar add-in won't start, so PPTools is totally disabled for all practical purposes.
+If the installer can't create a new folder for PPTools or make the necessary registry entries, the add-in won't start, so it will be disabled.

 Try a different user profile